Vice-Chairman

 Labor and employment

-And he was part of the Sanford Heisler Sharp, LLP team that litigated on behalf of a class of women victimized by the voyeur Rabbi Bernard Freundel.
-The lawsuit arose from Freundel’s secret videotaping of undressed females without their consent during the course of a Jewish religious ceremony.
-In October 2018, the Superior Court of the District of Columbia granted final approval of the $14.25 million settlement of the class action suit.
-Most recently, in May 2020, Jeremy helped achieve a $10 million class action settlement on behalf of Manhattan tenants suffering from substandard housing conditions in In Re Gateway Plaza Residents Litigation (Sup.
-Ct., N.Y.).
+Jeremy was instrumental in spearheading a $28 million settlement resulting from a wage and hour class action filed on behalf of AT&T managers in multiple states who were wrongfully denied overtime pay.
+And he was part of the Sanford Heisler Sharp team that litigated on behalf of a class of women who were videotaped without their consent by Rabbi Bernard Freundel.
+The lawsuit arose from Freundel’s secret videotaping of women as they used the Jewish ritual bath at the National Capital Mikvah in Washington, DC.
+In October 2018, the Superior Court of the District of Columbia granted final approval of a $14.25 million settlement.
+In October 2019, Jeremy helped achieve a $10 million class action settlement in the Supreme Court of New York on behalf of Manhattan tenants suffering from substandard housing conditions (In Re Gateway Plaza Residents Litigation.
+Jeremy is currently part of the Sanford Heisler Sharp team representing plaintiff Graham Chase Robinson in her gender discrimination and retaliation lawsuit against actor Robert De Niro.

 Jeremy also co-authored an amicus brief to the U.S. Supreme Court on behalf of women’s rights organizations in Mach Mining v.
 Equal Opportunity Commission (2015), a major decision on whether federal courts should review the EEOC’s methods of dispute resolution in discrimination cases.

-In December 2018, Jeremy authored an amicus brief to the New York Court of Appeals and succeeded in having the Court significantly liberalize the standards for granting class certification under New York’s class action rule.
-Andryeyeva v.
-New York Health Care, Inc.
+In December 2018, Jeremy authored an amicus brief to the New York Court of Appeals and succeeded in having the Court significantly liberalize the standards for granting class certification under New York’s class action rule (Andryeyeva v.
+New York Health Care, Inc.).

-Updated Sep 2022
+Updated Sep 2023